taneishi/CheXNet_ddp/README.md

-# Optimization of a classification model for thoracic diseases with PyTorch on Habana Gaudi and CUDA device.
+# Optimization of a classification model for thoracic diseases using PyTorch on Habana Gaudi and CUDA devices.

 ## Introduction